Why are bees important?

 Most of our food depends on pollination to grow properly, and bees are just the guys for the job.
 We have bees to thank for melons, berries, broccoli, avocado, etc. Seriously, the list goes on and on!

 These plants require a transfer of pollen from the male part of the plant to the female, which is where bees come in.
-In their search for nectar, bees move deeper into each flowering plant and carry with them grains of pollen which they leave on the surface of the plant.
+In their search for nectar, bees move deeper into each flowering plant and carry with them grains of pollen that they leave on the surface of the plant.
 This is exactly how these plants are able to grow and produce our favorite foods.

 Why Are Bees Important To The Environment?